-This cabinet evokes the masterpieces of the Fontainebleau School of furniture design from the second half of the 16th century, distilling key elements into a simple yet elegant 19th century piece.
+This cabinet evokes the masterpieces of the Fontainebleau School of furniture design from the second half of the 16th century, distilling key elements into a simple yet elegant 19th century piece of Renaissance Revival furniture.

 In overall structure it is based on the dressoir, or cabinet with an open bottom space, which was so beloved in France from the Middle Ages up through the reign of King Louis XIII (1610-1643).
 The upper cabinet has glass panels in the doors where, in Renaissance times, one would have expected to find an ornately carved scene from Roman history or mythology.